akshatd/stochastic-traj-opt/README.md

 \end{bmatrix} \text{with size } Nn_u \times Nn_u
 \end{aligned}
 $$

+Note that the final state is not being penalized with the terminal cost matrix $P$ as we do not want to penalize the state for being far away from the origin.

 The cost function in terms of the new matrices $X$, $U$, $S$, $M$, $\bar{Q}$ and $\bar{R}$ is